-Chicago apartment renters are watching the city’s annual transformation from a chilly zone of swirling arctic winds to a bastion of sunshine and fresh vegetation.
-Spring in Chicago means more than the return of baseball, the eradication of “dibs” for street parking, and unfettered access to the lakefront.
-Now there are few excuses to stay cooped up inside the apartment.
+Chicago apartment renters have few excuses to stay cooped up inside the apartment during the warmer months.
 Well, not counting the must-watch TV series that’s streaming at the moment.
-As the flowers bloom and warmer temperatures once again grace the city, apartment renters will head outside to enjoy the many miles of bike paths in Chicago.
-And wouldn’t you know it, May is National Bike Month!
+As the flowers bloom and warmer temperatures once again grace the city, apartment renters will head outside to enjoy the many miles of bike lanes and designated cycling paths in Chicago.

 Whether riding for sport or as part of the daily commute, cyclists can cruise more than 100 miles of protected bike lanes that were put in place by Chicago Department of Transportation (CDOT) from 2011 to 2015.
 With more protected bike lanes and off-street paths being built since the inception of the ambitious Vision Zero plan, Chicago’s infrastructure is becoming more bike-friendly with each passing year.